 Montessori Primary Guide has an introduction to Montessori math activities, including numbers through ten, the decimal system, linear and skip counting, tables of arithmetic, passage to abstraction, and fractions.
 There is also a video along with instructions for introducing the sandpaper numerals.

 - This Practical Life gives a back-to-school classroom tour, including the math shelves.
+(The blog is currently unavailable.)

 - To the Lesson! shows their math shelf in a post about the prepared environment.